 In addition to pay, there are two types of bonuses that encourage soldiers to start and/or stay in the service.
 The following is a summary of the bonuses servicemembers are eligible to receive:

-If you are an armed forces servicemember you may be eligible for a reenlistment bonus, provided:
+If you are an armed forces servicemember you may be eligible for a reenlistment (or retention) bonus, provided:

 The bonus to be paid may not exceed the lesser of the following amounts: